Sushreta-2002/Sushreta-2002/README.md

 # 💫 About Me:
 Hello !!
-This is Sushreta here...<br>Learning JAVA with DSA...Intended on projects using JAVA...<br>Doing projects in Frontend Web Development...<br>Aspiring Full Stack Web Development...<br>Focusing On Competitive  Programming Using JAVA........<br>Currently have knowledge in HTML, CSS, JS, C, C++, Python, SQL
+This is Sushreta here...<br>Learning JAVA with DSA...Intended on projects using JAVA...<br>Doing projects in Frontend Web Development...<br>Aspiring Full Stack Web Development...<br>Focusing On Competitive  Programming Using JAVA........<br>Currently have knowledge in C, C++, JAVA, Python, HTML, CSS, JS, react.js, SQL

 ## 🌐 Socials: